 2. Innova Disc Golf Starter Set – Best Disc Golf Discs for Beginners

 It is the best disc golf discs set for the beginners designed by the experienced disc golfers.
 The discs are easy to grab and throw.
 The set includes Aviar Putter, Mid-range disc, TeeBird, Leopard and Dragon to give you an advantage in competitions.
 These are not very fast and the beginners can start with them easily while controlling various distances.

 The disc also contains a scoresheet and Driven mini discs.
 The diameter of mini discs varies from 2.5” to 6”.
-This beginner set comes with 30 days money back guarantee if you are not satisfied with the qualities.
+Innova offers 30 days money back guarantee for this if you are not satisfied with the qualities.

 - Easy to grip

 - Best for beginners